Here's What Can Happen to Your Body When You Cut Out Alcohol

 Thirty-one days of sobriety might even help you cut back long-term: A 2016 study published in Health Psychology found that six months after the end of Dry January, people who had participated in the movement (even those who didn't abstain for the entire month) reported having fewer drinks per day, drinking fewer days a week, and getting drunk less often.

 In general less booze is a good thing: “The effects of alcohol are cumulative,” says Dr. Wakim-Fleming (who was not involved in the study).
 “If people drink one glass a day starting in their teens, they may be fine after 10 or 20 years—but after 40 or 50 years, they might start to experience liver problems.”

 And while it’s true that moderate drinking (that's one drink a day for women, two for men) might improve your heart health, research suggests not everyone may experience these benefits.
 What's more, our relationship with alcohol may not be as healthy as we’d like to think.
-Case in point: According to government statistics from 2015, about 1 in 4 Americans over 18 said that they had binged at least once in the past month.
+Case in point: According to recent government statistics, about 1 in 4 Americans over 18 said that they had binged at least once in the past month.

 Inspired to give Dry January a go?
 Here's what you can expect during your month off the sauce.

 You may lose weight

 It’s no secret that alcohol is loaded with calories.
 At 7 calories per gram, a standard glass of wine (5 ounces) can contain about 130 calories, and a serving of beer (12 ounces) nearly 330 calories.
 And there’s some evidence that the boozing catches up with us: A 2017 study in the American Journal of Preventive Medicine found that people who binged on alcohol at least once a month over the course of one year were 41% more likely to become overweight after a 5-year period.
 (Bingeing, for women, is more than four glasses of alcohol in one sitting.)